Equal Pay for Similar Work: Static Model

-Now we study core outcomes of our game under a group-based EPSW.
-Informally, this restriction requires that each firm pays the same wages to almost all workers it hires only if it hires a positive measure of workers from both groups.
+Now we study core outcomes under EPSW.
+Informally, this restriction requires that each firm pays the same wages to almost all workers it hires if it hires a positive measure of workers from both groups.
 Formally, we modify the definition of outcome $O_i=\{( f_g^i(v),w_i^g(v))\}_{v \in [0,1], g=A,B}$ for all $i\in\{1,2\}$ to include the following restriction: